Team Managers

 Our Improvisational Challenge is all about research, spontaneity, and storytelling.
 Teams receive topics and quickly produce skits.

-• Create and present an improvisational skit about an Underdog preparing for and/or participating in a competition.
+• Create and present an improvisational skit about a traveling character.

 Contact your Challenge Masters: